raghadsultansh/planets-ai-project/README.md

    Mars      3.7
 ```

-A bar chart will also be shown comparing the values across selected planets.
+➡️ A bar chart will also appear comparing the gravity values across the selected planets.